 Caltrain is currently developing a shutdown policy, anticipated to be adopted in 2024, to provide a structured framework for advanced planning to balance competing railroad operations needs and construction activities so capital improvements do not result in detrimental service disruptions.
-Until this policy is adopted, Caltrain will evaluate the short and long term impacts on railroad operations and passenger service disruptions in conjunction with the impacts to project cost and project duration.
-Below are operational mitigations that may be considered.
+Until this policy is adopted, Caltrain will considered.